knative/specs/specs/eventing/control-plane.md

 [Trigger](#trigger-lifecycle) or [Subscription](#subscription-lifecycle) will
 need _read_ access to these resources.
-On Kubernetes, this is most easily achieved using role aggregation; on systems using Kubernetes RBAC, resources which wish to participate in Addressable resolution should provide the following `ClusterRole`:
+On Kubernetes, this is most easily achieved using role aggregation; on systems using Kubernetes RBAC, resources which wish to participate in Addressable resolution are expected to provide the following `ClusterRole`:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1